First Love (Emmy the Great album)

 First Love is the debut studio album from the London singer-songwriter Emma-Lee Moss, better known by her stage name Emmy the Great.
 It was released on 9 February 2009 on the UK-based indie label Close Harbour Records.
-Around the 10-year anniversary of First Love, Emmy re-released the album on vinyl in 14 June 2019 and embarked on a tour, performing the album in music venues around the UK, also in June 2019.
+Around the 10-year anniversary of First Love, Emmy re-released the album on vinyl on 14 June 2019 and embarked on a tour, performing the album in music venues around the UK, also in June 2019.

 Background

 Moss explains that she never chose to write any of the album's songs any certain way, "they just came out".
 She does, however, admit that "...breaking up with my boyfriend when I did had a huge influence."
 She describes the album as "a record of the time that it was made, and the time I spent waiting for it to come out, and now that time is over.
 It's actually quite weird that other people are only just hearing it.
 Members of my family will bring up a song and I’ll be like, 'that is so 2008.'"

 The first single, "We Almost Had A Baby", was released on 10 November 2008.
 In January 2009, a promotional version of the album was leaked on a number of music forums.
 Moss then posted a blog on her MySpace page asking people not to download it, saying that the first run of promos had been of the wrong master, and were of a lower quality than the album that would be released officially.

 Music videos were released for "We Almost Had A Baby", "First Love" and "MIA".